galenhuntington/hpre/README.md

 First, this is a lot of repetitive typing.
-One can of course copy and paste in any reasonable editor, but that's analogous to saying that a language is quick to code in, as long as you have an IDE to do all the tedious stuff.
+One can of course copy and paste in any reasonable editor, but that's analogous to saying that a language is quick to code in, as long as you have an IDE to generate all the tedious boilerplate.

 Relatedly, we introduce a source of error:  A typo in one of those copies can cause a failure, perhaps at runtime.
 Suppose the last